Job Title: Post Doctoral Research Fellow (Cambridge)

 Candidate Experience and Requirements

 An applied individual who can demonstrate a keen interest in this emerging field.
 This role is ideally suited to a postgraduate or postdoctoral candidate aiming to undertake a short term part time research role.
+Current PG students will be considered so long as they meet the criteria.

 Although there is some flexibility in our requirements for the role, sound skills in the following areas are required: